Matt Dyson

 Matthew A. Dyson (born August 1, 1972) is an American football coach and a former player.
 He played college football as an outside linebacker for the University of Michigan from 1991 to 1994.
 He was selected as a first-team All-Big Ten linebacker as well as Honorable Mention All-American in 1992.
 He was the defensive player of the game in the 1994 Holiday Bowl.
 He was selected by the Oakland Raiders in the fifth round of the 1995 NFL draft and appeared in four games during the 1995 Oakland Raiders season.

-Early years
+Early life

 Dyson was born in La Plata, Maryland, in 1972.
 He attended La Plata High School.
 While attending La Plata High School, Dyson competed in football, basketball, soccer, and track and field.
 He was a running back and defensive end for the La Plata football team.

 University of Michigan

 Dyson enrolled at the University of Michigan in 1990 and played college football as an outside linebacker for the Michigan Wolverines football teams from 1991 to 1994.
 After redshirting in 1990, Dyson started two games at outside linebacker in 1991, 10 games in 1992, nine games in 1993, and eight games in 1994.

 As a redshirt sophomore, Dyson recorded 52 tackles and an interception for the undefeated 1992 Michigan Wolverines football team that compiled a 9–0–3 and defeated Washington in the 1993 Rose Bowl.
 At the end of the 1992 season, Dyson was selected as a first-team All-Big Ten linebacker.
 As a senior, he sustained a broken left foot in the 1994 season opener against Boston College, and missed the following three games before returning to action against Michigan State.
 In his final game for Michigan, Dyson was selected as the defensive player of the game in the Wolverines' 24-14 victory over Colorado State in the 1994 Holiday Bowl.
 In four seasons at Michigan, Dyson totaled 124 tackles, two pass breakups, one interception and one fumble recovery.